singram/mongo-docker-compose/README.md

 ## Setup Cluster
 This will pull all the images from [Docker index](https://index.docker.io/u/jacksoncage/mongo/) and setup Mongodb sharded cluster.
-Please make sure `DOCKERIP` in `docker_mongodb_cluster/start_cluster.sh` is using docker0 interface or public IP if you prefere that.

     docker-compose up